 - Swelling and Redness.
 May also occur, but rarely happens.

-So, What are the Effective Home IPL and Diode Laser Devices for Pubic Hair?
+Effective At-Home IPL and Diode Laser Devices for Pubic Hair

 Ranked no. 1 as the most effective permanent hair reduction device for the bikini line.
 However, treatments can be painful due to high energy density.
 So it is recommended that you also get a numbing gel (similar to this) when treating your pubic hair.